theamazingmrb/PennyPal-Backend/README.md

 ##  **MVP User Stories**
 - As a new user, I want to **sign up** with name, email, password, and password confirmation so I can create an account.
-- As a registered user, I want to **sign in** so I can access my personal dashboard and calendar.
+- As a registered user, I want to **sign in** securely so I can access my financial tools.
 - As a user, I want to **log out securely**.
+- As a user, I want to **delete my account** if I no longer wish to use the app.
-- As a user, I want to **create a new monthly calendar** by entering a month and year so I can track my finances.
+- As a user, I want to **create a monthly calendar** by selecting a month and year to track my finances.
 - As a user, I want to **view my full monthly calendar** to see daily spendings, bills, and credit dues.
 - As a user, I want to **click a day** on my calendar to see detailed spendings and due dates for that day.
 - As a user, I want to **navigate between months** to review past or upcoming spendings.